 24 hour culture over summer - The competing demands for improved residential amenity, passive recreation and more active recreational opportunities continue to grow.
 The expectation for improved swimming safety and long term education programs is also rising in Port Phillip.
-"Upgrade Pier Rd.
-This is a lovely stretch of shoreline and a beautiful spot to sit and watch up close the colourful sails of the kite boarders.
-The pavement, wall, landscaping and parking along this stretch needs to be addressed."

 HOW WAS THE PLAN DEVELOPED?